European Road Charging Reports

 This report includes two documents:

-RAIN RFID Technology Feasibility Study
+RAIN Technology Feasibility Study

 Sustainable road charging services within the European Union’s Road Network are in constantly evolving need of sustainable, ecological, and cost-effective smart technologies, being part of ITS – Intelligent Transportation Systems.

-The major objective of the RAIN RFID Technology Feasibility Study is to serve as a basis for exchange of knowledge and best practice globally with public and private stakeholders involved in road (user) charging or Electronic Toll Collection, and to support the process of including RAIN RFID Technology in the future Directives, legislation, and services of the European Electronic Toll Service (EETS).
+The major objective of the RAIN Technology Feasibility Study is to serve as a basis for exchange of knowledge and best practice globally with public and private stakeholders involved in road (user) charging or Electronic Toll Collection, and to support the process of including RAIN Technology in the future Directives, legislation, and services of the European Electronic Toll Service (EETS).

-RAIN RFID has been emerging as a strong technology because of its low On-Board-Unit and transceiver/reader cost and has demonstrated its capabilities but is not considered in the European Legislation.
+RAIN has been emerging as a strong technology because of its low On-Board-Unit and transceiver/reader cost and has demonstrated its capabilities but is not considered in the European Legislation.

 The Study is addressed to the involved stakeholders: European Parliament and its Transport Committee, the European Commission, Ministries and legislative bodies in EU member states, road users, concessionaires, operators, integrators, toll chargers, professional associations, the tolling and charging industry, standardization bodies, and financial institutions.